Can You Relate to Any One

 - High-risk behaviours such as exposing a partner to the risk of sexually transmitted infections (STIs), including HIV.

-What Results Can You Expect?
+What Results Can You Expect from a Sex Therapy Session?

 - Renewed sexual closeness, intimacy, and vitality in your relationship.